A-Fredette/arcadeGame/README.md

 To load the game, unzip the files or open the file direcotry and open index.html in your web browser.

+You can also play the game without installing it [here.](https://a-fredette.github.io/arcadeGame/)

 ## Contributions
 Contributions to this game are welcome.